GLOBAL MARKETS-Europe feels the heat as political temperatures rise

 GOLD SHINES

-to reach a deal on the next installment of its bailout programme
+failed to reach a deal on its next installment of its bailout

 Greek Finance Minister Euclid Tsakalotos on Tuesday